Conflict of Interest Policy

 Procedure: Board of Directors

-Whenever a director, officer, or committee member becomes aware of a potential conflict of interest, whether financial or otherwise, she or he shall make the situation known to the board or committee (as the case might be) and provide all facts material to understanding the nature and scope of the conflict, including whether the interested person believes his or her ability to make an independent decision based solely on the best interest of Street Law, Inc. has been compromised.
+Whenever a director, officer, or committee member becomes aware of a potential conflict of interest, whether financial or otherwise, they shall make the situation known to the board or committee chair (as the case might be) and provide all facts material to understanding the nature and scope of the conflict, including whether the interested person believes their ability to make an independent decision based solely on the best interest of Street Law, Inc. has been compromised.
 If the interested person involved does not make this disclosure, another director or committee member with knowledge of the potential conflict should draw it to the body’s attention.

 The interested person with the potential conflict must retire from the meeting and not participate in the final discussion and voting on the existence of the conflict.
 If a conflict is found to exist, the interested person may be invited to provide any relevant information that could be of use to the board in making its decision, but shall again retire and not participate in the final discussion and voting regarding the transaction.